TordWessman/r2web3/README.md

 # r2web3
-A Web3 library inteded to be used for microcontrollers.
-Has at this point only ben tested on ESP8266 boards.
+A Web3 library intended to be used for microcontrollers.
+Has at this point only been tested on ESP8266 boards.

-This project is - in it's current stage - incomplete and more of a mean serving me to learn about blockchain development.
+This project is - in its current stage - incomplete and more of means serving me to learn about blockchain development.
 Here's a list of a few thing that's on the initial roadmap:
  * Parse errors correctly
- * Clean up network layer
+ * Clean up network requests
  * Unit tests
  * ABI encoding (existing, but incomplete)
  * ABI decoding (not implemented)